A Guide To Prostate Cancer Prevention

 "Interestingly African-American men have a much higher of prostate cancer than both white men and Asian men," radiation oncologist Sandeep Bhave, MD, an independent physician who practices at the Franciscan Health Cancer Center in Indianapolis, said.
 "For that reason, African-American men should discuss with their doctor about screening around the age of 45."

-If prostate cancer or breast cancer runs in your family, you may have an increased risk of developing prostate cancer.
 "If you have a family history of prostate cancer, it's prudent start talking to your physician about screening at age of 40," Dr. Bhave said.

 Diet